 The fag end of the market was still ongoing, but instead, I bought some toasties and drinks at the 7/11 before heading home for an early night to listen to the games from back in the UK, as well as taking a lovely seat on the waterfront to reflect on a classic day.

-The Monday morning was another stunner.
+The following morning was another stunner.
 After I had my breakfast and said my farewells, I once again decided to walk into town, only this time on the main road.
 Freshly caught fish from the river stood drying on hooks by the roadside, and once again, nobody was shy of a large smile.

 I arrived by the level crossing at Maeklong station in decent time after walking through the packed indoor market that had stalls literally right up to the track.
 The sun was burning through, and temperatures were around 30’.